Bluesoul02/AI_demonstration/README.md

 Left Click is used to select the waypoints for all the above.

+### Known bugs:
+- Choosing the two farthest point will result in a crash

 # Behavior descriptions

 - Seek: the character moves in order to reach a fixed target.